Numigi/odoo-stock-addons/stock_auto_assign_disabled/README.rst

 .. image:: static/description/no_reservation.png

-In the settings menu, you also have the option to disable the automatic stock reservation by the scheduler on serialized articles only, or alternatively turn off all of this module's functionalities.
+In the settings menu, you also have the option to disable the automatic stock reservation by the scheduler on serialized/lot articles only, or alternatively turn off all of this module's functionalities.

 .. image:: static/description/settings.png